International Students: All you need to know

 - Report your arrival within 48 hours using ArriveCAN (iOS, Android or online) or by calling 1-833-641-0343.

-This procedure contains important information and reminders as well as guidelines to follow if you present with COVID-19 symptoms, plus important emergency contacts.
+Visit the Mandatory quarantine page - During your quarantine that contains important information and reminders as well as guidelines to follow if you present with COVID-19 symptoms, plus important emergency contacts.

-Followup and support from Université Laval during your quarantine
+Follow up and support from Université Laval during your quarantine

 - follow up with you and guide you to any assistance you may need and